brk21/python-for-data-science/README.md

 https://pythonforundergradengineers.com/installing-anaconda-on-windows.html

 ## Meetup 1: Manipulating Data and Working with APIs
+We'll be working in Jupyter Notebooks with the Quandl API.
+Please sign up for a *free* API Key at https://www.quandl.com/

-If you have Anaconda, start by creating a virtual environment for this tutorial.
+If you have Anaconda, start by creating a virtual environment for this Meetup.
+A virtual environment is just a walled garden for your Python so that none of the packages you install conflict with each other.

 I have named my environment `data_science1`, but you can name it whatever you want.
-Just be sure to keep it working below.
+Just be sure to use the same name in the code below each time.

 ```bash
 conda create --name data_science1 python=3.6
 ```
 Then type `y` and `enter`

-A virtual environment is just a walled garden for your Python so that none of the packages you install conflict with each other.

 Now, activate your environment: